 1.1.5.
-Allocate private activity bonds and other relevant tax-exempt finance structures for large-scale wood utilization infrastructure finance.
+Encourage private activity bonds, green bonds, and other relevant tax-exempt finance structures for large-scale wood utilization infrastructure finance.

-Problem Statement: Private activity bonds (PABs) and nonprofit bonds are tax-exempt bonds issued by, or on behalf of, a local or state government to provide special financing benefits for qualified projects.
+Problem Statement: Private activity bonds (PABs) and nonprofit bonds are taxexempt bonds issued by, or on behalf of, a local or state government to provide special financing benefits for qualified projects.
 A wide array of infrastructure projects is included.
-PABs have proven to be
+PABs have proven to be critical to the construction of first-of-a-kind wood to biofuels facilities.
+However, in California, PABs are typically used for housing, with 84% reserved for multifamily affordable rental housing in 2020.

-Action: Work with California Debt Limit Allocation Committee (CDLAC) to prioritize tax-exempt finance structures for large-scale wood utilization infrastructure projects.
+Action: Work with California Debt Limit Allocation Committee (CDLAC) to prioritize taxexempt finance structures for large-scale wood utilization infrastructure projects.